codlark/cls/docs/Properties.md

  * `data: FILENAME` - external file to load data from.
 This property overrides the `data` section.
 If neither the `data` property nor the `data` section are present only one asset will be generated.
  * `template: FILENAME` - Specify a layout file to act as a template.
 For a full description of templates see [Templates](Templates/).
  * `dpi: DPI` ratio to convert inches to pixels.
 Default value is `300` meaning 300 pixels per inch.
 Also affects millimeters.
 Number must be bare (no unit).
+ * `csv: DIALECT` - dictates how to process csv data, both the `data` section and the `data` property.
+Can be one of
+    * `brikWork` - the dialect described in [Syntax](../Syntax/).
+This is the default value.
+    * `excel` - the dialect exported by speadsheet programs like Microsoft Excel and Google Sheets.
+This is a strict dialect and not recommended for hand written data, but is crucial for CSV data exported by those programs.

 ## PDF properties